18F/product-guide/pages/product-management-at-18f.md

 ---
-permalink: /what-is-product-management-at-18f/
+permalink: /product-management-at-18f/
-title: What is a Product Managment at 18F?
+title: Product Managment at 18F
 ---

 A product manager (PM) is responsible for the strategy, roadmap, and feature definition of a product or product line.
 The role involves working with cross-functional teams and may include marketing, forecasting, and profit and loss responsibilities.